-Once the sauna is heated it´s time to sweat.
-Afterwards treat yourself with a cold shower or jump into the snow again.
+Once the sauna is heated it’s time to sweat.
+Afterwards treat yourself with a cold shower or jump into the snow.
 Repeat!
-Sauna is so popular in the northern country that statistically every second person has their own.
+Sauna is so popular in the northern country that statistically every second person has its own.

 Read more about Finland

 DAY TRIP FROM HELSINKI: AULANKO PARK

 EXPLORE FINLAND UNDER THE WINTER SKY IN 20 PICTURES

 TIPS ON HOW TO PLAN YOUR PERFECT TRIP TO FINNISH LAPLAND